qixing-jk/hoarder-pipette/README.md

 ## Introduction

-Hoarder's Pipette is a Chrome extension that injects your bookmarks from your [Karakeep](https://karakeep.app)(formerly Hoarder) into your search results.
+Hoarder's Pipette is a browser extension that injects your bookmarks from your [Karakeep](https://karakeep.app)(formerly Hoarder) into your search results.
 This helps you avoid missing relevant information that you might have already saved in your bookmarks.

 ![demo](/assets/demo.png)

 Hoarder's Pipette integrates directly with Karakeep by using its API.

+### Firefox Support

+Starting from version 1.4.0, Hoarder's Pipette supports Firefox.
+While it's not yet available on the official Firefox Add-ons store, it is planned for future release.

+If you want to try it out on Firefox, you can download the `.xpi` file from the [latest release page](https://github.com/DanSnow/hoarder-pipette/releases/latest) on GitHub and install it manually.

-### Support Search Engines
+### Supported Search Engines

 - Google
 - Ecosia